IcyonGit/MCGPT/README.md

 ## Features
 - Logs in with a real Microsoft/Mojang account
-- Not a mod and can be run on a seperate machine.
+- Not a mod and can be run on a separate machine.
 - Uses `!gpt <your question>` in chat to trigger GPT-4o responses
 - Easy to configure via a `.env` file